Lukman10a/lukmanportfolio/memory-bank/activeContext.md

 - ✅ Accessibility considerations
 - ✅ Modern React patterns and hooks
 - ✅ Clean component architecture
+- ✅ SEO optimization with meta tags
+- ✅ Comprehensive blog content management

 ### Next Steps
-The portfolio is in a highly polished state with advanced features and excellent performance.
+The portfolio is now complete with a fully functional blog system.
 The codebase demonstrates sophisticated frontend development skills with modern technologies and best practices.
+The blog system adds significant value for content marketing and thought leadership.